Cpruce/Botanist/README.md

 1. <i>APKInfo</i> - contains apk name, architecture, shared object files, and the library signatures
-2. <i>SOFile</i> - contains information on the shared object file
+2. <i>LibSO</i> - contains information on the shared object file, including a signature
-3. <i>ToolSig</i> - contains a signature of a particular dynamic library, the name of that library, and the name of the APK
 3. <i> Controller.py </i> - adds signatures to the db if doesn't already exist and assigns a cluster

 #### Scripts